 There is currently a significant scarcity of tools that enable analysis and protection of genomic and phenotypic datasets.
 We will focus on characterizability of the individuals’ sensitive information in the context of linking attacks, where the adversary exploits the genotype-phenotype correlations to link different datasets and potentially reveal sensitive information.
 In general, the high dimensional phenotype datasets generated in genomic studies harbor a number of phenotypes that contain sensitive information, like disease status, and other phenotypes, while not sensitive, may have subtle correlations with genomic variant genotypes.
 We will perform large scale analysis of the potential genotypic information leakage that different QTL datasets can cause.
 We will build tools that enable reporting of objective measures for genotypic information leakage from phenotype datasets.
 These tools will enable generating uniform and systematic analysis of privacy risks imposed by releasing new phenotype, genotype, and QTL datasets.
 We will also evaluate how accurately the predicted genotypes can characterize an individual.
 We will study the different routes for linking the phenotype and genotype datasets.

-For generating a set of preliminary results that will be presented, we will use the expression quantitative trait loci (eQTL) and expression dataset s generated by the GEUVADIS project[21] and the genotype dataset from the 1000 Genomes Project.
+For generating a set of initial results that will be presented, we will use the expression quantitative trait loci (eQTL) and expression dataset s generated by the GEUVADIS project[21] and the genotype dataset from the 1000 Genomes Project.
 We will generalize the formalisms, however, to be applicable to any type of QTL, genotype, and phenotype datasets